Debye Length

 As mentioned in the previous section, a reliable measurement of the Debye Length is vital to precisely control your process parameters.

 An important measurement device used for this is a Langmuir probe, which is diagnostic tool used to measure plasma parameters.
 The Langmuir probe works by inserting a small electrode, typically made of a conducting material, into the plasma.
 By applying a small voltage to the probe and measuring the current drawn from the plasma, it collects current-voltage (IV) characteristic curves, as shown in the figure below.
 These curves provide information about the behaviour of charged particles in the plasma, which can analysed to determine plasma parameters.
-From analysing the transition region of the IV curve, the electron temperature and plasma desnity of the plasma can be measured.
+From analysing the transition region and saturation region of the IV curve, the electron temperature and plasma density can be measured respectively.
 Using these two values in the equation stated in section 1, one can determine an accurate measurement of the Debye length.
 Advantages of using a Langmuir probe is that it is a widely used technique that can provide spatially resolved direct measurements of these parameters.
 However, the analysis of the IV curve can be complex.

 Another method of determining the Debye length is through analysing the Electron Energy Distribution Function (EEDF).
 This can be measured using a Langmuir probe, spectroscopic techniques, or electron energy analysers.
 By analysing this, one can gain a measurement of the electron temperature.
 The Debye length can then be calculated by combining this with a measurement of the plasma density using the equation stated in Section 1.